Equalization Loss v2: A New Gradient Balance Approach for Long-tailed Object Detection: Experiments

 \subsection{Implementation Details}

-We implement our method using MMDetection V2.4~\cite{chen2019mmdetection}.
+We implement our method using MMDetection~\cite{chen2019mmdetection}.
 Models are trained using SGD with a momentum of 0.9 and a weight decay of 0.0001.
-The ResNet backbones are initialized by ImageNet pre-trained models.
+The ResNet~\cite{he2016deep} backbones are initialized by ImageNet pre-trained models.
 Following the convention, scale jitter and horizontal flipping are used in training and no test time augmentation is used.
 We use a total batch size of 16 on 16 GPUs (1 image per GPU), and set the initial learning rate to 0.02.
 Following \cite{gupta2019lvis}, the maximum number of detection per image are up to 300, and the minimum score threshold are reduced to 0.0001 from 0.01.
 For our method, we set $\gamma = 12$, $\mu = 0.8$ and $\alpha = 4$.
 More details about hyper-parameters are showcased in section~\ref{sec:hyper_param}.
+Since EQL v2 uses sigmoid loss function, we initialize the bias of the last fully-connected classification layer(fc-cls) with values of 0.001 to stabilize the training at the beginning.

+Following ~\cite{li2020overcoming}, we also add a branch for detecting objectiveness instead of concrete category to reduce false-positives, which we refer as \textbf{category-agnostic task}.
+In the training phase, this task treats all other tasks' positive samples as its positive samples.
+In the inference phase, the estimated probability of other sub-tasks becomes:

+Where $p_{obj}$ is the probability for a proposal being a object.
 The proposed gradient guided reweighing are not applied on the category-agnostic task.
-Since EQL v2 uses sigmoid loss function, we initialize the bias of the last fully-connected classification layer(fc-cls) with values of 0.001 to stable the training at the beginning.